dcbaker/jsonstreams/docs/source/api.rst

     .. py:method:: write

-        This method will differ in signature depending on whether jtype is 'object' or 'array'.
+        This method will differ in signature depending on whether jtype is Type.array or Type.object.

-        If 'array' then this method is an alias for :py:meth:`.Array.write`.
+        If Type.array then this method is an alias for :py:meth:`.Array.write`.
-        If 'object' then this method is an alias for :py:meth:`.Object.write`.
+        If Type.'object then this method is an alias for :py:meth:`.Object.write`.

     .. py:method:: iterwrite

-        This method will differ in signature depending on whether jtype is 'object' or 'array'.
+        This method will differ in signature depending on whether jtype is Type.object or Type.array.

-        If 'array' then this method is an alias for :py:meth:`.Array.iterwrite`.
+        If Type.array then this method is an alias for :py:meth:`.Array.iterwrite`.
-        If 'object' then this method is an alias for :py:meth:`.Object.iterwrite`.
+        If Type.object then this method is an alias for :py:meth:`.Object.iterwrite`.

     .. py:method:: close